learnlatex/learnlatex.github.io/en/lesson-15.md

 If you've installed a TeX distribution (_e.g._, TeXLive or MikTeX) and included the documentation when you installed it you can access the locally saved documentation using the `texdoc` command line tool.
-Using
+Using:

 `texdoc` < _pkg_ >

-Will open the documentation of package `<pkg>`.
+will open the documentation of package `<pkg>`.
 The utility will search the available documentation and open what it thinks is the closest match to your search term.
-You can list and choose from among all the viable results it finds using
+You can list and choose from among all the viable results it finds
+using:

 `texdoc -l` < _pkg_ >